 - For Proposal 1 electing three members of the board of directors, each director must receive a "For" vote from a majority of the votes cast at the Annual Meeting and entitled to vote on the election of directors.
-A majority of votes cast shall mean that the number of shares voted "For" a director's election exceeds fifty percent (50%) of the number of votes cast with respect to that director's election, with votes cast including votes "Against" in each case and excluding abstentions with respect to that director's election. - For Proposal 2 ratifying the audit committee's selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011, the proposal must receive a "For" vote from the majority of the shares present and properly cast either in person or by proxy. - For Proposal 3 approving the resolution regarding executive compensation, the proposal must receive a "For" vote from the majority of the shares present and properly cast either in person or by proxy. - For Proposal 4 requesting the frequency of our "say-on-pay" vote, the frequency receiving the most votes properly cast either in person or by proxy will be considered requested by stockholders.
+A majority of votes cast shall mean that the number of shares voted "For" a director's election exceeds fifty percent (50%) of the number of votes cast with respect to that director's election, with votes cast including votes "Against" in each case and excluding abstentions with respect to that director's election. - For Proposal 2 approving the 2012 Performance Incentive Plan, the proposal must receive a "For" vote from the majority of the shares present and properly cast either in person or by proxy. - For Proposal 3 ratifying the audit committee's selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012, the proposal must receive a "For" vote from the majority of the shares present and properly cast either in person or by proxy. - For Proposal 4 approving the resolution regarding executive compensation, the proposal must receive a "For" vote from the majority of the shares present and properly cast either in person or by proxy.